 Awamori is a type of distilled rice liqueur which originates from the Okinawa Islands in southern Japan.
-It’s been produced here for the last 600 years when the islands were still independent from Japan and known as the Ryukyu Kingdom.
+It’s been produced here for the last 600 years when the islands were still independent of Japan and known as the Ryukyu Kingdom.
 Back then, it was mostly consumed by royalty; therefore, the Ryukyu King would regularly send aged awamori as tribute gifts to the rulers of Japan and China.
-In this awamori guide we will learn how its made, how to drink it and find out more about the various types.
+In this awamori guide, we will learn how its made, how to drink it, and find out more about the various types.